apache/ignite/modules/aws/readme.txt

 Apache Ignite AWS module provides S3-based implementations of checkpoint SPI and IP finder for TCP discovery.

-To enable AWS module when starting a standalone node, move 'optional/ignite-aws' folder to 'libs' folder before running 'ggstart.{sh|bat}' script.
+To enable AWS module when starting a standalone node, move 'optional/ignite-aws' folder to 'libs' folder before running 'ignite.{sh|bat}' script.
 The content of the module folder will be added to classpath in this case.

 Importing AWS Module In Maven Project